About This Case Study

 What The Creatives Made

-Billboards, print and digital galleries featuring only user-submitted photographs.
+Billboards, print and digital galleries featuring user-submitted photographs from both amateur and professional iPhone users.
 No claims, no specs, just "Shot on iPhone" and stunning images.
 The campaign turned customers into the advertising.

 "Shot on iPhone."